Stichtingaffectlab/wfc-client/README.md

 1 0 * * * /home/robina/code/wfc-client/run-wfc.sh
 ```

-The first entry suggests to start our `run-wfc.sh` script on reboot after waiting for 60 seconds.
-This allows the system to boot properly and everyting to settle.
+The entry suggests to run tour script `run-wfc.sh` at 00:01 midnight.
+This ensures new start of the day for logging.
 In the above entry, `robina` is the name of the user, make sure to substitute with appropriate user name.

+### Autostart

-And then to start the program on boot:
+To start the program on boot:

 ```sh
 mkdir ~/.config/autostart